Lennerblom/13-object-relational-mapping/README.md

 * Using HTTPie run the following commands in the terminal in order:

-  1. `http POST :3009/api/v1/chores choreName=dishes assignedTo=Lydia`
+  1. `http POST :3009/api/v1/chores chore=dishes assignedTo=Lydia`

-  You should receive a JSON object in the terminal and you'll need to copy and paste the long id and replace the id in the GET, and DELETE commands below.
+  You should receive a JSON object in the terminal and you'll need to copy and paste the long id and replace the id in the GET, PUT, and DELETE commands below.

-  2. `http GET :3009/api/v1/chores?id=829c4c60-6df0-11e8-8bb8-8f5a2fd3ddda`
+  2. `http GET :3009/api/v1/chores/829c4c60-6df0-11e8-8bb8-8f5a2fd3ddda`

+  3. `http PUT :3013/api/v1/chores/829c4c60-6df0-11e8-8bb8-8f5a2fd3ddda chore=dishes assignedTo=Elizabeth`

-  3. `http DELETE :3009/api/v1/chores?id=829c4c60-6df0-11e8-8bb8-8f5a2fd3ddda`
+  4. `http DELETE :3009/api/v1/chores/829c4c60-6df0-11e8-8bb8-8f5a2fd3ddda`